Alibaba strengthens its position in cloud and AI, prioritising growth over profitability

 • All others: 7.44 billion USD (+5%)

 Alibaba Group Holding’s quarterly report demonstrated steady growth across key areas.
-The company’s revenue rose by 7% compared with the same period last year.
+The company’s revenue rose 7% compared with the same period last year.
 The main driver was the Taobao and Tmall e-commerce platforms, which recorded a 9% growth.
-The international e-commerce segment also showed resilience, rising 22%, highlighting Alibaba’s ongoing efforts to expand globally.
+The international e-commerce segment also showed resilience, rising by 22%, highlighting Alibaba’s ongoing efforts to expand globally.

-However, despite these strong figures, the company’s net income fell short of analysts’ expectations, causing Alibaba’s shares in the US to drop by 7%.
+However, despite these strong figures, the company’s net income fell short of analysts’ expectations, causing Alibaba’s shares in the US to drop around 7%.
 Additional pressure came from weakening consumer activity in China and intensifying competition.

 On 29 August 2025, Alibaba Group Holding Limited published its results for the June quarter 2025, ended 30 June.
 Key figures are as follows: